 Throughout the summer season, 14 Scottish Highland Games take place in Aberdeen and Grampian Highlands.
 From the Cornhill Highland Games in June to Scotland’s biggest and most prestigious Scottish Highland Games event, the Braemar Gathering in September, you’re sure to find a Highland Games to attend.

 Bag a Munro

-There is something for everyone – skiing, golf, walking, running, cycling, but why not combine sightseeing with hill-walking and ‘bag’ a Munro, and with over 30 Munros and Corbetts in Aberdeenshire you can exercise and take in the breathtaking views as you look out over some of Scotland’s most striking landscapes.
+There is something for everyone – skiing, golf, walking, running, cycling, but why not combine sightseeing with hill-walking and ‘bag’ a Munro, and with more than 30 Munros and Corbetts in Aberdeenshire you can exercise and take in the breathtaking views as you look out over some of Scotland’s most striking landscapes.